8442 Old Keene Mill Rd

 Loan Discount: Often called "points" or "discount points," a point is a one-time charge imposed by the lender or broker to lower the rate at which the lender or broker would otherwise offer the loan to you.
 Each point is equal to one percent of the mortgage amount.
 For example, if a lender charges two points on a $100,000 loan this amounts to a charge of $2,000.

-Mortgage Insurance Premium: This is for insurance for any loan in which the purchaser has made a downpayment of less than 20%.
+Mortgage Insurance Premium: Typically, this is for insurance for any loan in which the purchaser has made a downpayment of less than 20%.
 Depending on the lender or loan program, there may be ways to eliminate this charge.

 Assumption Fee: This is a fee which is charged when a buyer assumes or takes over the duty to pay the seller’s existing mortgage loan.
 Generally FHA and VA loans are assumable.
 You would have to check with the lender on what this fee would be.